checkmarx-ts/CxQueryReplicate/README.md

 ## Step 1 : Configuration of Source Settings

 The **CxQueryReplicate** utility uses the [Checkmarx Python SDK]() and, specifically, uses the SDK’s configuration to access the source CxSAST instance.
-The SDK configuration can be specified in any, or a mixture of, the following ways:
+The SDK configuration is specified in a .ini file.

-- Via a configuration file (Reccomended)
-- Via environment variables

 In Windows 10, this configuration file is placed in the folder `C:\Users\{username}\.Checkmarx`